 Students must achieve a minimum grade of 80 in each nursing course and each section of the course when a course has two distinct class/clinical components (NU 310, NU 340, NU 440).
 The Department of Nursing has additional policies and procedures which are binding for nursing majors.
 Included in these policies are standards for progression in the nursing major.
 They are found in the Nursing Department’s Student Handbook.Nursing courses, prerequisite and corequisite courses may not be taken pass/fail and must meet the grade listed above in order to progress in program.Transfer Students: Students taking general education courses in another college or university are required to contact the Worcester State University Admissions Office regarding matriculation and transfer of credits.
 Transfer students are accepted to the nursing major on a very limited space available only basis.
 Students are admitted into the freshmen or sophomore class level only depending on pre-requisites taken.All transfer student applicants for Track One who have previously been enrolled in a nursing program in another college/university must submit, as part of their application, a letter from the dean or director of the nursing program indicating that they left in good standing and were eligible for readmission to that program.
 Transfer students may only apply two (2) times for admission into the nursing major

-Clinical Course Requirements for both Track One, Track Two and Track Three:All newly admitted students will be required to participate in an online documentation tracking system, Verified Credentials, and provide the documentation listed below.
+Clinical Course Requirements for both Track I, Track II and Track III:All newly admitted students will be required to participate in an online documentation tracking system, Verified Credentials, and provide the documentation listed below.
 Students are required to maintain compliance (updated documentation) for the entirety of the program.
 Information for accessing Verified Credentials will be provided to youby our clinical resource coordinator.
 Requirements (below) must be electronically submitted include: